Search

 Article 4

-Deeply concerned about the expansion of extremism and terrorism in all their forms as well as the systematic killings and the country becoming a battlefield for proxy wars.
-We take note of the need for a comprehensive action to counter these;
+We are alarmed by developments in Afghanistan, including the expansion of extremism and terrorism, the pattern of enforced disappearances and summary executions and the country becoming a battlefield for proxy wars.
+We note that there is a need for comprehensive action to counter these developments;

 Article 5